My First Day in Junior High....

 I am Alexandra Foucard.
 Today, I carry my imagination and creativity into everything I am: spouse, mother, motivational speaker, writer, singer, actor and vegan.
 My experiences continue to enrich my life and have given me great inspiration to share with you.

 A renaissance actor for the twenty-first century, Alexandra Foucard sets her own boundaries.
-The New York based artist considers herself to be an amalgamation of cultures and ethnicities with a big dollop of spirituality.
-Alexandra believes as an artist she has an obligation to be a story-teller for her peers.
-Foucard believes in empowering fellow artists, especially women.
+Born in Haiti to French/Spaniard, Dominican/Haitian parents, the New York based actor considers herself a spicy mix of cultures and ethnicities with a big dollop of spirituality.
+Foucard's passion is to empower other artists, especially women, to create their own work.